Campusoft/knowledge_base/container/docker.md

 docker-compose up --build
 ```

+***environment***

+Compose supports declaring default environment variables in an environment file named .env placed in the folder docker-compose command is executed from (current working directory).

+Compose expects each line in an env file to be in VAR=VAL format.
+Lines beginning with # (i.e. comments) are ignored, as are blank lines.

+Note: Values present in the environment at runtime will always override those defined inside the .env file.
+Similarly, values passed via command-line arguments take precedence as well.

 ***Multiple Compose files***

 By default, Compose reads two files, a docker-compose.yml and an optional docker-compose.override.yml file.
 By convention, the docker-compose.yml contains your base configuration.
 The override file, as its name implies, can contain configuration overrides for existing services or entirely new services.